google/zetasql/docs/aggregate_functions.md

  *-------------------*/
 ```

-Or to count the number of distinct dates on which a certain kind of event
+The following query counts the number of distinct dates on which a certain kind
-occurred:
+of event occurred:

 ```sql
 WITH Events AS (